Compact Online Reference Encyclopedia (CORE)

 Rule 5.108(e) requires the receiving state to prepare a written report of the hearing within 10 business days and to transmit the report along with any evidence or record from the hearing to the sending state.
 The report must contain (1) the time, date…

-Can a receiving state make a determination that an offender is not in substantial compliance in the sending state, when the offender commits a crime in the receiving state during the period of investigation, or when the offender has an outstanding warrant…
+Whether a receiving state can make a determination of substantial compliance if an offender commits a crime in the receiving state during the period of investigation or has an outstanding warrant

 Determining offender eligibility under the Compact requires a multi-prong analysis beginning with the broad definition of offender.
 An “offender” means “an adult placed under, or made subject to, supervision as a result of the commission of a criminal…